meashna/ISE/mod4.md

 1. **Machinery Safeguards**
    - Point-of-Operation
    - Types of Guards and Devices
-   - **Q7:** Explain the operation of safety guards with examples.
+     - ❓ With suitable sketches, explain the operation of any two types of safety guards suitable for industrial applications.
+     - ❓ With suitable schematics, explain the operation of any presence sensing device suitable as a safety guarding device for an industrial unit.

 2. **Safety in Turning and Grinding**
-   - **Q8:** List safety precautions for grinding operations.
+   - ❓ List the safety precautions to be followed during grinding operations.
+   - ❓ Explain the potential hazards associated with grinding operations.

 3. **Welding and Cutting**
    - Gas Welding
+     - ❓ Discuss the safety issues associated with gas welding operations.
    - Arc Welding
-   - **Q18a:** Discuss safety precautions for gas welding operations.
+     - ❓ Describe the safety practices to be followed during arc welding process.

 4. **Material Handling**
    - Manual and Mechanical Handling
-     - **Q7:** Differentiate between manual and mechanized material handling.
+     - ❓ Differentiate between manual and mechanized material handling with suitable examples.
    - Lifting, Carrying, Pulling, Pushing, Palletizing, and Stocking
+     - ❓ Mention any four potential hazards associated with wire rope used for material handling.
+     - ❓ Explain the safety guidelines to be followed for lifting hooks used in heavy industrial mechanisms.
+     - ❓ Discuss safety precautions to be followed while doing various material handling assessments and techniques in industries.
    - Material Handling Equipment
-     - Operation and Maintenance
+     - ❓ Explain the maintenance strategy for handling equipment (e.g., cranes, conveyors, hoists) to ensure a safe working environment.
    - Maintenance of Common Elements
      - Wire Rope, Chains, Slings, Hooks, Clamps
-     - **Q17:** Explain maintenance strategies for handling equipment.
+       - ❓ Briefly explain the maintenance of chains and slings.
+       - ❓ Briefly explain the maintenance of clamps.

 5. **Hearing Conservation Program**
+   - ❓ Discuss the key elements of a hearing conservation program.
-   - **Q8:** Explain key features of a hearing conservation program.
+   - ❓ Explain the key features of a hearing conservation program in production industries.

 ---